/ Solon Work Accident Lawyer

 Our firm investigates every angle to uncover these opportunities for additional compensation and will help you pursue every possible path toward recovery.

-Construction Accidents in Solon
+Construction Site Injuries in Solon

 These injuries often involve multiple parties — including site managers, property owners, and third-party contractors — and require a seasoned legal team to sort through the liability.